Bypolls: TMC, Cong, RJD win; BJP draws blank | Politics

 In Asansol, 'Shotgun' Sinha said he was ''grateful to Asansol's people and to Mamata Banerjee for this victory.''
 BJP state president Sukanta Majumdar said it is a general trend that the party in power in the state generally wins the by-elections.

-Congress-MVA candidate Jayashri Jadhav bagged 96,176 votes, while BJP's Satyajeet Kadam polled 77,426 votes.
-The by-election was necessitated because of the death of sitting Congress MLA Chandrakant Jadhav due to Covid in December 2021.
-Jadhav thanked the voters and said all three constituents of the MVA worked together to clinch victory.
+Newly-elected Jadhav thanked the voters of Kolhapur and said all three constituents of the MVA worked together to clinch victory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)